Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Ternary Operators

 Ternary operator allows to write a condition.
-Another way to write conditionals is using ternary operators.
+Later we'll see another way to create conditionals.
 Look at the following examples:

 ```js
 let isRaining = true